 But he and France were to be frustrated in this semi-final tie.
-Nuno Gomes’ opener against the run of the play leads to bickering in this usually together French outlet, with Zidane involved in a feisty challenge with his opposite number Figo, and is later pictured in a heated discussion with Henry as sweat pours off the face that usually hosts such nonchalant expression.
+Nuno Gomes’ opener against the run of the play leads to bickering in this usually close French side, with Zidane involved in a feisty challenge with his opposite number Figo, and is later pictured in a heated discussion with Henry as sweat pours off the face that usually hosts such nonchalance.
 Order is restored, however, when a marauding run from Zidane sees him beat several defenders, somehow keeping possession using every centimetre of his leg-span at the end of a dribble which was becoming typical of his tournament form.

 Anelka and Henry would combine to get the world champions back on level terms after half-time, but the most memorable and replayed moment of a gripping second half would be a certain first touch from Zinedine Zidane.
 Occupying space on the wide-right once more, a lofted ball comes over towards him, but is far from perfect in its accuracy.

 Nevertheless, this spectacular example of skill became somewhat synonymous with Zidane’s influential performances at the championships.
-Almost 118 minutes of football and all of his will couldn’t separate the teams though, and it took a penalty conceded by Abel Xavier’s goal denying handball and unsurprisingly converted by an unfazed Zizou to book Les Bleus’ place in the Rotterdam final.
+Almost 118 minutes of football and all of his will couldn’t separate the teams; it took a penalty conceded by Abel Xavier’s goal denying handball and unsurprisingly converted by an unfazed Zizou to book Les Bleus’ place in the Rotterdam final.

-Fierce rivals Italy awaited France, where one last Blanc kiss of the head of Barthez’ would signal the start of a tense final.
+Fierce rivals Italy awaited France, where one last Blanc kiss of the head of Barthez would signal the start of a tense final.
 A Marco Delvecchio volley opened the scoring and the Feijenoord Stadion scoreboard wouldn’t change but for the seconds constantly mounting as the Italians hung on and on until the 93rd minute.
-Wiltord’s left-footed strike squirmed under Francesco Toldo, whose performances at Euro 2000 saw him acclaimed as the best goalkeeper in the championship, but preventing this late equaliser proved to be one save too many.
+Wiltord’s left-footed strike squirmed under Francesco Toldo, whose performances at Euro 2000 saw him acclaimed as the best goalkeeper at the tournament, but preventing this late equaliser proved to be one save too many.

-A double of World Cup and European Championship wins is one of many jewels in a glittering career for Zidane, which spanned from 1989 to that infamous, second international final meeting with Italy in 2006.
-He exhibited his supreme talent across France, Italy and Spain but it was in Belgium and the Netherlands where Zizou, truly in his prime, further established himself as one of football’s greatest players.
+A double of World Cup and European Championship wins is one of many jewels in a glittering career for Zizou, which spanned from 1989 to that infamous second final meeting with Italy in 2006.
+He exhibited his supreme talent across France, Italy and Spain but it was in Belgium and the Netherlands where Zinedine Zidane, truly in his prime, established himself as one of football’s greatest players.